JonathanReeve/template-course-website/content/index.md

 2. In a text editor, open the cookie files saved by your web browser.
 Find a tracking cookie, a marketing cookie, and a simple login cookie.
 What do the contents of each look like?
 3. In 500 words, write about what you notice.
 Should websites be able to know what other websites you visit?
 Explore at least one reason why they should, and one reason why they shouldn't.

-## Week 2: Universalizing our ethical frameworks and the issue of consent
+## Week 2: Ethical frameworks in tech

 Required readings: